Getting Started with 2FA

 For some users, 2FA will be mandatory, either because your account owner has enforced its use or you have access to financial data from a region or country that requires 2FA.

-You must use a different email to your primary email.
+You must use a different email than your primary email.
 If using Fathom for business, many people will use their personal email for this purpose.

-You can use SMS as alternative method for account recovery.
+You can use SMS as an alternative method for account recovery.